800-Year-old trees are at risk, help save Tongass National Forest

 Once you cut a clearing through the forest and grade the road to establish a path big enough for equipment to remove timber, you cut through the established network of roots, fallen timber, and detritus and expose the loose rock and unconsolidated soil to the potential for erosion.
 As I stated before, the Tongass is in the Alaskan Panhandle, which is on the Pacific coast.
 This area receives a lot of rain.

 With the following president, there was an attempt to nullify the Road-less rule.
 A lot of hassle, but no roads were built.
-Then President Obama gave green light to clear-cut on 381 acres in the remaining old growth forest of a Tongass National road-less area.
-This did not happen as a lawsuit stopped timber sale.
+Then-President Obama gave green light to clear-cut on 381 acres in the remaining old-growth forest of a Tongass National road-less area.
+This did not happen as a lawsuit stopped timber sales.

 The largest temperate rainforest in the world

 You will be able to see the bald eagles and ravens roam the sky, and many migratory birds come to build their nests during the summer months on the archipelago.
-In the sea, you will be able to observe Orca and the humpback whales together with sea lions, seals and porpoises.
+In the sea, you will be able to observe Orca and humpback whales together with sea lions, seals, and porpoises.
 A real heaven on earth.

 Up to 40% of this vast area is wetlands, snow, ice, and rock.
 No trees grow in this part.
-Some 10 million acres do have forest growing, and they consider half of this area productive old-growth of which 4.500,000 acres are wilderness areas.
+Some 10 million acres do have a forest growing, and they consider half of this area productive old-growth of which 4.500,000 acres are wilderness areas.
 Of all the old growth in the forest, only 11% of the remaining area will ever be harvested.

 Stop the imminent destruction of the forest